 Practice Policies & Patient Information

-4.1 This policy will be made available on the practice website, in the waiting area and in the practice leaflet
+This policy will be made available on the practice website, in the waiting area and in the practice leaflet setting out:

 - Opening hours and clinic times, including extended hours